AlexJReid/blog/content/posts/hello.md

 When a change is pushed to master, Google Cloud Build receives a notification from GitHub.
 It then:

 - Clones the blog repo
-- Runs `hugo` via a custom Cloud Build builder (basically just a [Docker image](https://github.com/AlexJReid/blog/blob/master/_hugo-cloudbuilder) containing the `hugo` binary.
-The build process assumes that this image has already been built and is available.)
+- Runs `hugo` in a container to build the site
 - Copies the built site from `public/` to an image extending `nginx` and pushes it to the `gcr.io` registry
 - It replaces the running container in Cloud Build with the new one

-See [cloudbuild.yaml](https://github.com/AlexJReid/blog/blob/master/cloudbuild.yaml) to see how it all fits together.

 One thing I'd like to improve is the removal of old builds I'll never want to run again.
 Cloud Run keeps these to allow for easy rollback, among other things.
 As this is just my blog, I don't really have a particular SLA to uphold, but it's good to know it's there.

 ## Why Cloud Run?

 I really liked using Cloud Run for another project and it seemed a simple way of getting off Medium.
 It has good monitoring, simple support for custom domains and automatic certificate provisioning.
 Cloud Run is astonishingly good.